 What are they looking at?

-Google seems to want to look at what people are posting on social channels including text, links, images and videos.
-The are also looking for connections between users.
+Google seems to want to look at what people are posting on social channels including text, links, images, and videos.
+They are also looking for connections between users.
 Some examples given include;

 - explicit acquaintance relationship (e.g., designation as friends, colleagues, fans, blog feed followers, etc.),